Written by Angel Campa, Founder

 How Lextract Extracts This Field

-Lextract uses a combination of AWS Textract OCR and Claude AI to identify and extract the annual base rent from your lease PDF.
-The AI searches for all pages of the document, then assigns a confidence score based on OCR quality and extraction certainty.
+Lextract uses vision AI to read your lease PDF natively (scanned or digital), then multi-pass AI validation identifies and extracts the annual base rent.
+The AI searches for all pages of the document, then assigns a confidence score based on document quality and extraction certainty.
 Fields with lower confidence are flagged for human review.

 Related Fields in Rent & Escalations